benza435/hud-php-weather/README.md

 ## How?

 The LAMP stack.
 I am running Apache and mySQL locally, with web content accessible at 127.0.0.1.
+[There was some Figma](https://www.figma.com/file/zxqUgtvYL6Xna7AqTkNDVP/LAMP-Stack-Weather-App?node-id=0%3A1) going on while I got started.

 The key components: